Therapy for Conflict Management

 Unlike what many of us learned as kids, everybody is not always a winner.
 That being said, it is possible to learn effective ways to deal with conflict and turn things in a new direction.

-It’s important to recognize that conflict is natural, and differences between people don’t have to be damaging or catastrophic.
-By adopting a more realistic outlook on conflict management and learning about how to navigate it, you may find that every conflict is a chance for you to grow personally or create a new window of opportunity and innovate.
+By adopting a more realistic outlook on conflict management and learning how to navigate it, you may find that every form of conflict can be leveraged one way or another.

 Here are some questions that can help you reflect on your own style of conflict management: